 4.4.7

-SMTP Error 4.4.7: Delivery Time Expired
+Enhanced Status Code 4.4.7: Delivery Time Expired

-Soft Bounce High Severity Network RFC 3463
+Temporary failure High severity Network RFC 3463

+Enhanced Status Code 4.4.7 means “Delivery Time Expired.”
 Your email has been sitting in the retry queue for too long and the maximum delivery time has expired.
 The sending server tried repeatedly to deliver the message but failed every attempt over the configured retry period (typically 24-72 hours).

 Enhanced status code 4.4.7 indicates your sending server has exhausted its retry attempts for this message.
 After receiving temporary failures (4xx codes) from the recipient server, your MTA kept retrying according to its schedule.
 When the maximum retry period expired (typically 24-72 hours depending on your MTA configuration), the message was bounced with 4.4.7.